Tools to Weather All of Life’s Storms

 Trillium partners with health care providers and community stakeholders to build and strengthen foundations of well-being and help deepen connections between citizens and their communities.
 Our Community Crisis and Disaster Response team works within each of our counties to ensure communities are prepared in the event of natural disasters, public health situations, or behavioral health crises.
 We collaborate with the local and state Emergency Operations Center during and after events, to help share vital information with our stakeholders and the public along with assessing improvements that may be needed for the future.

-Hurricanes require planning for before, during, and after any storm The Community Crisis and Disaster Response team created three campaigns to assist members and providers with being prepared in the event of a natural disaster.
+Hurricanes require planning for the time periods before, during, and after any storm The Community Crisis and Disaster Response team created three campaigns to assist members and providers with being prepared in the event of a natural disaster.
 Please see below for what kinds of information and action items Trillium will share during each phase.

 Click the image to view Weathering the Storm brochure